 Pidurangala Rock - Begin your Sri Lankan adventure on day one with a visit to Pidurangala Rock.

-While the iconic Sigiriya Rock is rich in history and draws many tourists to Dambulla, hiking Pidurangala Rock at sunset offers a magical experience with a more natural ambiance.
-Initially a Buddhist monastery revered by King Kasyapa, with temples dating back to the third century BC, it now provides a thrilling adventure for travelers.
-Situated next to Sigiriya Rock and nearly the same height, Pidurangala offers stunning views of the valleys and the historic fortress.
+Originally a Buddhist monastery revered by King Kasyapa, with temples dating back to the third century BC, Pidurangala now provides a thrilling adventure for travelers.
+Located next to Sigiriya Rock and nearly the same height, Pidurangala offers stunning views of the valleys and the historic fortress.

 The entrance fee for Pidurangala Rock is 3 USD per person.